Updated: Sep 14

 Disclaimer & Resources

 It is important to know we are not lawyers and this blog post is not intended as legal advice.
 State Laws frequently change.
 We recommend you consult with an attorney that specializes in Landlord/Tenant Law should you have any issue with your landlord.
-Below you will find some helpful links:

 Need help finding your next apartment?

 We would love to assist you!
 Plus, when you use Texas Apartment Locating’s free locator services you are eligible for a CASH Rebate!
 Best of all, this is in ADDITION to apartment community special offers!
 And using a locator does not affect your rental rate at all.
 Start your apartment search today! www.texasapartmentlocating.com/search